About The Automatic Transmission:

-D4 - Cars having four or five-speed automatics only use the first four gear ratios.
-It is mainly used for stop-and-go traffic, such as city driving.
+D4 – Cars having four or five-speed automatics only use the first four gear ratios.
+It is used primarily for stop-and-go traffic, such as city driving.

-D3 or 3 - Cars with four-speed automatics only use the first three gear ratios.
-It is used mainly for stop-and-go traffic, such as city driving.
+D3 or 3 – Cars with four-speed automatics only use the first three gear ratios.
+However, people primarily use it for stop-and-go traffic, such as city driving.

 S or Sport

 S commonly stands for Sport mode.
-It operates in an identical manner as "D" mode.
-However, the upshifts change at much higher engine's rpm.
-It maximizes the engine output, and enhances the performance of the vehicle, mainly during acceleration.
-This mode also downshifts at much higher rpm compared to "D" mode and maximizes the effects of engine braking.
-However, this mode results in lower fuel economy.
+It operates identically as “D” mode.
+However, the upshifts change at a much higher engine’s rpm.
+It maximizes the engine output and enhances the vehicle’s performance, mainly during acceleration.
+This mode also downshifts at a much higher RPM than the “D” mode and maximizes engine braking.
+However, this mode results in a lower fuel economy.

 + −, and M

 M stands for the Manual mode selection of gears in certain automatic vehicles.
-However, some cars do not have the M, and instead have the + and -, which is separated from the rest of the shift modes.
-The driver can shift up and down at will by toggling the shift lever similar to a semi-automatic transmission.
+However, some cars do not have ‘M.’ Instead; they have ‘+’ and ‘-.’
+Thus, it separates from the rest of the shift modes.
+The driver can shift up and down at will by toggling the shift lever like a semi-automatic transmission.
 You can engage this mode either through a selector/position or by actually changing the gears by tilting the gear-down paddle-shifters on the steering wheel.

-In some models offer a winter mode.
-It engages the second gear instead of first when pulling away from stationary.
+Some models also offer a winter mode.
+It engages the second gear instead of the first when pulling away from stationary.
 It reduces the loss of traction due to wheel spin on snow or ice.

-B stands for Brake mode that some models including electric cars offer.
-You can use it decelerate, or maintain speed going downhill, without using the car’s brakes.
+B stands for Brake mode that some models, including electric cars, offer.
+You can use it to decelerate or maintain downhill speed without using the car’s brakes.
 In non-hybrid cars, B mode selects a lower gear to increase engine braking.
 In electric, B mode increases the level of regenerative braking when you release the accelerator pedal.